finite-la-kirilledia/social_network_system_design/README.md

 for 70% of data (cold data) will take 42 HDD by 32 TB

 Replication: 3 RF, master-slave, async
-Sharding: Data will be sharded by userId across 21 hosts (shards)
+Sharding: Data will be spreaded uniformly across 21 hosts

 Hosts: 42 disks / 2 disk per host = 21 hosts
 Hosts_with_replication = 21 hosts * 3 RF = 63 hosts